-8.3.3 (c) What happens when the Egg is not Fertilised?
+13.3.3 (c) What happens when the Egg is not Fertilised?

 If the egg is not fertilised, it lives for about one day.
 Since the ovary releases one egg every month, the uterus also prepares itself every month to receive a fertilised egg.
 Thus its lining becomes thick and spongy.
 This would be required for nourishing the embryo if fertilisation had taken place.
 Now, however, this lining is not needed any longer.
-So, the lining slowly breaks and comes out through the vagina as blood and mucous.
+So, the lining slowly breaks and conies out through the vagina as blood and mucous.
 This cycle takes place roughly every month and is known as menstruation.
 It usually lasts for about two to eight days.

-8.3.3 (d) Reproductive Health
+13.3.3 (d) Reproductive Health

+As it is an established fact that natural and logical way to satisfy biological .urge is marriage which has been practice of humans irrespective of caste, color, creed and religion.
+The satisfaction of this biological urge within the moral folds ensures all that is associated with decency of human civilisation.
+But unbridled sex outside the marriage., be it premarital or extramarital sex is wrought with dangers giving rise to numerous biological, psychological, moral and ethical hazards.
+To name a few viral infections such as warts and HIV-AIDS are posing a serious threat to the very existence of human beings besides, gonorrhea and syphilis.
 As we have seen, the process of sexual maturation is gradual, and takes place while general body growth is still going on.
-Therefore, some degree of sexual maturation does not necessarily mean that the body or the mind is ready for sexual acts or for having and bringing up children.
+Therefore, some degree of sexual maturation does not necessarily mean that the body or the mind is ready for satiation of biological urge or for having and bringing up children.
 How do we decide if the body or the mind is ready for this major responsibility?
 All of us are under many different kinds of pressures about these issues.
 There can be pressure from our friends for participating in many activities, whether we really want to or not.
 There can be pressure from families to get married and start having children.
 There can be pressure from government agencies to avoid having children.
-In this situation, making choices can become very difficult.
-We must also consider the possible health consequences of having sex.
-We have discussed in Class IX that diseases can be transmitted from person to person in a variety of ways.
-Since the sexual act is a very intimate connection of bodies, it is not surprising that many diseases can be sexually transmitted.
-These include bacterial infections such as gonorrhoea and syphilis, and viral infections such as warts and HIV-AIDS.
-Is it possible to prevent the transmission of such diseases during the sexual act?
-Using a covering, called a condom, for the penis during sex helps to prevent transmission of many of these infections to some extent.
+In this situation, making Choices can become very difficult.